- What is the Massachusetts Do Not Call Program?

 If you are an exempt company, you do not need to register to receive the list.
 For example, if you are an insurance company, you may continue to contact pre-existing customers without receiving the list.
 However, if you will be soliciting new customers without their permission, you will need to subscribe to the list.

 Yes.
-Any telemarketer or list broker using Massachusetts telephone numbers for solicitation purposes are covered by the law.
+Any telemarketer or list broker using Massachusetts telephone numbers for solicitation purposes is covered by the law.
 Companies calling a telephone number in Massachusetts must comply with all other consumer protection laws as well.

 Subscribers will receive the consumer's residential telephone number and last name.
 This information is protected from general disclosure and inspection or for use for any other purpose.
 Telephone solicitors must use the list solely for the purpose of the Do Not Call program.